JFtechOfficial/ultimate-ambilight-setup/README.md

 Yes.
 You can run it on any unix machine connected to the same local network: it will send commands to the Raspberry Pi that runs Hyperion.
 The fan script, buttons script and the clock effect cannot be used in the same way: you must install them on the machine that you intend to use them on.

-> What about the Rasbperry Pi Foundation TV µHAT?
+> What about the Raspberry Pi Foundation TV µHAT?

-I don't think I'll ever buy one, IPTV is good enough imho.
+I don't think I'll ever use one, IPTV is good enough imho.

 ## 🗓️ Release History